Article

 Conclusion

-Additionally, higher perfusion defects observed in the post-COVID subgroup with cardiopulmonary symptoms may involve incomplete recovery due to microthrombotic remnants, immune cell accumulation, endotheliitis, and platelet adhesion within a thrombogenic microenvironment.
-Alternatively, subtle right cardiac abnormalities may contribute to these pulmonary circulation changes.
+The subgroup with cardiopulmonary symptoms of PACS exhibited increased defects in dynamic ventilation and perfusion compared with control participants.
+According to the authors, increased dynamic ventilation defects may indicate underlying structural abnormalities, such as potential remnants of atelectasis or early fibrotic changes.
+Higher perfusion defects observed in the subgroup of PACS with cardiopulmonary symptoms may indicate incomplete recovery due to microthrombotic remnants, immune cell accumulation, endotheliitis, and platelet adhesion within a thrombogenic microenvironment.
+Alternatively, subtle right cardiac abnormalities may contribute to changes in pulmonary circulation.

-As conventional pulmonary function tests may underestimate the extent of respiratory involvement in pediatric patients with post-COVID syndrome, these findings improve the understanding of post-COVID pathophysiology and provide a basis for future research.
-The authors concluded that further research should prioritize multicenter longitudinal studies with larger cohorts to evaluate these findings and lung abnormalities at different stages after COVID-19 infection.
+Conventional tests of pulmonary function may underestimate the extent of respiratory involvement in pediatric patients with PACS.
+This study improved the understanding of post-COVID pathophysiology and provided a basis for future research.
+The authors concluded that further research should prioritize multicenter longitudinal studies with larger cohorts to evaluate lung abnormalities at different stages following COVID-19, and the findings of this study

 This article was published in Radiology.